hashicorp/terraform/website/docs/language/modules/develop/providers.html.md

 ```

 To make a module compatible with the new features, you must remove all of the
-`provider` blocks from its definition
+`provider` blocks from its definition.

 If the new version of the module declares `configuration_aliases`, or if the
 calling module needs the child module to use different provider configurations